cschpc/gromacs-on-KNC/README.md

 ### Description

 Scripts to launch GROMACS runs on KNC (Taito-mic).
-See docs/ for documentation and best practices.
+See [docs/taito.md](docs/taito.md) for documentation and best practices on Taito-mic.

 ### Usage